abbas-taher/scala-eclipse-spark-hortonwork-project-setup/README.md

 ![Setup Spark Libraries Path](/images/img-3.jpg?raw=true "Setup Spark Libraries Path")

-Once the project compiles you are ready to generate the page-rank.jar.
-Follow the steps below:
+Once the project compiles without errors you are ready to generate the page-rank.jar.
+Please follow the steps below:

  1- Select Project->Export from the main menu.
 When the Export window opens press Next >.